 When you walk through Acacia Creek Retirement Community, it feels different from other communities.
 One visitor remarked, “I think my mom would live longer if she moved here.”
 What she felt is what most people feel at Acacia Creek, an aliveness that comes from people who are engaged in what they love to do, people who want to live and work there, people who respect and value each other.
 This is what a culture of successful aging feels like.
 It comes from both residents and team members, its qualities: empowerment, engagement, growth and resilience were built into the culture of Acacia Creek.

 It all started with the marketing team giving the book Successful Aging to prospective residents even before the building was opened.
 This sent the message this isn’t a traditional retirement community focused on entertainment and inevitable decline.
 The vision of the board of directors was to create a community where 60+ adults could thrive.
 The leadership team made a commitment to create an exceptional community where people could come and grow, not just grow old.
 This focus on successful aging solidified when Acacia Creek partnered with Masterpiece Living.
-Now that all 149 apartments are occupied, the leadership team has set its sights on becoming the first Certified Center for Successful Aging in Northern California – a certification they hope to earn from Masterpiece Living at the end of this year.
+Now that all 149 apartments are occupied, the leadership team has set its sights on becoming the first Center for Successful Aging in Northern California – a designation they hope to earn from Masterpiece Living at the end of this year.

 Since it opened in March 2010, the mission of Acacia Creek has been about creating opportunities for growth in the four components of wellness: social, intellectual, physical and spiritual.
 Growth is possible when people are engaging in a lifestyle of active, healthy and meaningful living.
 The team believes successful aging must be incorporated into every aspect of the community in order to provide outstanding customer service.
 They recognize that a community can’t have practices and policies that interfere with the empowerment of residents.
 Residents should not be denied opportunities to grow or have fulfillment in order to make things easier for the business or the people working there.